 Reverse repo rate, along with repo rate, forms one of the most important monetary tools that is put into effect by the central bank (RBI) to regulate inflation and liquidity in an economy.

 What is Reverse Repo Rate?

-Commercial banks also keep the excess funds that they receive with RBI as it is considered safe and the added benefit is that RBI will also pay interest, which gives the banks an option to earn interest on their idle money.
+Commercial banks also keep the excess funds that they receive with RBI as it is considered safe.
+The added benefit is that RBI will also pay interest, which gives the banks an option to earn interest on their idle money.

 Reverse Repo Rate and money flow

-When there is an increase in the Reverse repo rate, it allows commercial banks to push their additional funds into safe custody of the RBI for a short term and also earn attractive interests for the same.
+When there is an increase in the reverse repo rate, it allows commercial banks to push their additional funds into the safe custody of the RBI for a short term and also earn attractive interests for the same.
 This step brings about a reduction in the liquidity of the banks.

 RBI accepts the excess money from banks by providing government securities as collateral.
 This is facilitated using LAF (Liquidity Adjustment Facility)

 Also Check: What is Repo Rate?